Caveman07/ltxv-pod/README.md

 API_TOKEN=your_secure_token_here
 MOCK_MODE=true  # Set to false for production

-# Model Configuration
-MODEL_NAME=base  # Options: base, pose, canny, depth (only one model is loaded to save memory)

 # Storage Configuration
 R2_ENABLED=false  # Set to true to use Cloudflare R2